 2. UTM and dynamic parameters

 Ad services provide cost data in different formats and data structures.
-But no ad services provide cost data in UTM format.
-In order to provide such data, they would have to store URL records with UTM parameters for every click, and this would be too expensive.
+However, none provide cost data in UTM format.
+To provide such data, they would have to store URL records with UTM parameters for every click, which would be too expensive.

-Importing cost data to any data warehouse leads to the need for keys for merging ad cost data with other data.
-To get a full picture of ad effectiveness, merging such data is a must.
+Importing cost data to any data warehouse requires keys for merging ad cost data with other data.
+Merging such data is a must to get a full picture of ad effectiveness.
 UTM parameters are those keys.

 When importing advertising costs into Google BigQuery, OWOX BI automatically recognizes UTM parameters.
 We know where to look for a URL and how to fetch it.
-A range of dynamic parameters is available for some of the most popular data sources: Facebook Ads, Bing Ads, etc.
+Dynamic parameters are available for some of the most popular data sources: Facebook Ads, Bing Ads, etc.

 3. URL short links

-Some businesses use short links to their website in their ads.
 URL shorteners are used to improve the visual appearance of a URL and for additional tracking.
-However, it becomes tricky to build ad efficiency reports (ROAS) based on ad spend containing short URLs.
+However, building ad efficiency reports (ROAS) based on ad spend containing short URLs becomes tricky.
 Why?
 Because it’s impossible to retrieve a final URL with UTM parameters, while it’s critical to have a final URL for joining data in a report.
 UTM parameters are the key to joining data for reporting.

-OWOX BI automatically follows short links in order to get UTM parameters from the full (original) link.
-This allows for merging ad cost data with users’ data in order to get a full picture of ad effectiveness.
+OWOX BI automatically follows short links to get UTM parameters from the full (original) link.
+This allows for merging ad cost data with users’ data to get a full picture of ad effectiveness.

 4. Attribution models